MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Configuring-NAS-Services.md

 manager: edupont
 ---
 # Configuring NAS Services
-NAS services are a middle\-tier server component that executes business logic without a user interface or user interaction.
+NAS services are a middle-tier server component that executes business logic without a user interface or user interaction.
 NAS services in [!INCLUDE[nav_server](includes/nav_server_md.md)] support applications such as Microsoft Office Outlook Integration and the NAV Job Queue.

  NAS stands for NAV Application Server, which was a component in earlier versions of [!INCLUDE[navnow](includes/navnow_md.md)].
-NAS services replace the NAS component, and this requires you to modify any use of server\-side COM.
+NAS services replace the NAS component, and this requires you to modify any use of server-side COM.
 For more information, see [Extending Microsoft Dynamics NAV Using Microsoft .NET Framework Interoperability](Extending-Microsoft-Dynamics-NAV-Using-Microsoft-.NET-Framework-Interoperability.md).

 ## Run NAS Services Applications in Dedicated Server Instances
  It is recommended that you create a separate [!INCLUDE[nav_server](includes/nav_server_md.md)] instance for each NAS services application.
 See [How to: Create a Microsoft Dynamics NAV Server Instance](How%20to:%20Create%20a%20Microsoft%20Dynamics%20NAV%20Server%20Instance.md).